 The emergence of skin sensitisation assessment as an in vitro science

-Until the last few years, testing chemicals for skin sensitisation potential was primarily conducted using animal studies and where applicable human patch testing.
+Until the last few years, testing chemicals for skin sensitisation potential was primarily conducted using animal studies and, where applicable, human patch testing.
 Methods such as the Buehler test, guinea pig maximisation test and the local lymph node assay have been around for years and were the cornerstone of skin sensitisation assessment.
 However, knowledge about skin sensitisation biology has advanced, and so has the desire to find non-animal alternatives for skin allergenicity testing.

-Gentronix move into skin sensitisation testing
+Gentronix moves into skin sensitisation testing.

-To get these studies up and running, we have had to get to know new cell types – or in the case of DPRA, performing studies without cells.
+To get these studies up and running, we have had to get to know new cell types – or, in the case of DPRA, performing studies without cells.
 The cells took a bit of getting to know but are now familiar to us, and experience helps you keep them performing at the level required for reproducible and reliable data.

 We also needed analytical support, and being based at Alderley Park was a help to us.
-Partnering on our DPRA studies are Alderley Analytical, who conduct the HPLC analysis part of the study for us, and are just across the corridor.
+Partnering on our DPRA studies are Alderley Analytical, who conduct the HPLC analysis part of the study for us and are just across the corridor.
 Learning to plan and work effectively in tandem has been a learning experience, and it worked.

 What Gentronix offer now

-We offer DPRA, KeratinoSensTM and h-CLAT studies to GLP and OECD guideline compliance to help clients support risk assessments, and hazard classification and labelling requirements under REACH, the cosmetics directive, pesticides and for general chemicals.
+We offer DPRA, KeratinoSensTM and h-CLAT studies to GLP and OECD guideline compliance to help clients support risk assessments and hazard classification and labelling requirements under REACH, the cosmetics directive, pesticides and for general chemicals.
 With these tools, we can help you get your products on the market, and help you minimise animal testing at the same time.

-To hear more about our skin sensitisation offering, or to request a quote contact us at email@example.com, or visit the following link for more information: https://gentronix.co.uk/services/skin-sensitisation/adverse-outcome-pathway-aop/
+To hear more about our skin sensitisation offering, or to request a quote contact us at email@example.com, or visit the following link for more information: https://gentronix.co.uk/services/skin-toxicology/skin-sensitisation/